Table of Contents

-After explaining the grip and stance in the frist two articles of the series ‘how to teach golf’, the third article deals with the beginning of the swing..
+After explaining the grip and stance in the first two articles of the series ‘How to teach golf’, the third article deals with the beginning of the swing.

-Drills to Feel the Correct Back Swing Path
+Exercises to Grasp the Correct Back Swing Path

 - The ‘Connected’ Takeaway Drill: For this, grip the club and slide your hands down the shaft until the end of the club embeds into your abdomen.
 Effectively, the club becomes an extension of your body.
 As you initiate the backswing, ensure that your body and club move as one – this is the essence of a ‘connected’ or ‘one-piece’ takeaway.

 - The Ball Behind the Club Drill: This exercise accentuates the importance of synchronized movement.
 Set up your stance but place the ball behind the club.
 A disjointed, hand-dominated backswing will cause the ball to merely slip off the club, rolling minimally.
 However, when all components work in unity, the ball will be smoothly swept back, landing a few yards behind.

 Chipping serves as a practical application for beginners to grasp the one-piece takeaway.
 It requires a pendulum-like motion, devoid of aggressive hitting or overemphasis on hand movement.
 The swing’s focus is subtle – moving two feet back and following through the same distance.
 To make this engaging, craft innovative games during practice and applaud learners for their exemplary shots.

 It’s essential to underline the significance of mastering this compact chipping movement before venturing into full-fledged swings.
 Enrich the learning experience by introducing target-based challenges.

 Perhaps place a ball a few yards away and initiate a friendly competition, aiming to chip closest to it.
 For budding learners, always recommend starting off a tee – the exhilaration of seeing the ball soar boosts confidence immensely.